jwmatthys/musescore-theory-plugins/README.md

 #### Leading Tone Resolution

-Many theory texts require that the leading tone resolve up to tonic on V-I or viio-I if the leading tone is in the soprano.
-In my theory classes I'm a little more hardcore: I say that the leading tone must resolve up no matter what voice it’s in.
+Many theory texts require that if the leading tone is in the soprano on V-I or viio-I it must resolve upward to 1/do.
+In my theory classes I'm more hardcore: I say that the leading tone must resolve up to 1/do no matter what voice it’s in.
 If you want to change it, you can open the plugin code in the Plugin Creator and change line 15 from true to false.

 ## Clearing annotations